broadinstitute/ddp-study-server/.github/pull_request_template.md

 ## Checklist
-- [ ] "downtime" and "deployment notes" fields in the ticket have sufficient detail that anyone can deploy these changes.
+- [ ] "Deployment Notes", "Downtime" and "Impact on Configuration" fields in the ticket have sufficient detail that anyone can deploy these changes.
 - [ ] Appsec and compliance fields have been set in the ticket, and appsec and compliance have given the ticket and the code changes their blessing as appropriate.

 ## References